 In the grander sense, Peter Harris and Lee Perry were a natural pairing.
-Both men revel in the abstract, Harris experimenting freely with short film, documentary and a wealth of abstract paintings, whilst Perry made his name by forcefully turning the world of music production on it’s head.
-Over ten years of work together, the two have put together ‘The Higher Powers Bible: From Genesis to Revelation’, a series of over 100 paintings which retell Bible stories through a modern day lens, with Perry as the protagonist at it’s core.
+Both men revel in the abstract; Harris experimenting freely with short films, documentaries and a wealth of abstract paintings, whilst Perry made his name by forcefully turning the world of music production on its head.
+Over ten years of work together, the two have created ‘The Higher Powers Bible: From Genesis to Revelation’, a series of over 100 paintings which retell Bible stories through a modern-day lens, with Perry as the protagonist at its core.

 In February, Perry talked to me from Negril, Jamaica, where he had been with his family and friends for several months prior to his current UK tour.
 We talked about The Higher Powers Bible and what the work means to him.

 Click here to read our full interview with Lee ‘Scratch’ Perry in February.